 That's where "projects" come into play.
-Projects are simply buckets of time that you can assign your app usage and tasks to.
+Projects are simply buckets of time that you can assign your app usage and time entries to.
 Once you've done that, these times will count towards that project's total in various reports throughout the app, giving you a quick high-level overview of what you spent your time on.
 For example, the "Overview" screen shows how your time is distributed across projects:

 While Timing calls them "Project", you can also use them for any other thing you want to record time for, such as freelancing clients, actual projects you work on, or individual activities that you do for work (e.g. "Research").
-How you structure your projects is entirely up to you, but for freelancers a three-tier project structure ("Clients" containing "Projects" containing "Sub-Projects" or individual tasks) as outlined in this article has proven successful.
+How you structure your projects is entirely up to you, but for freelancers a three-tier project structure ("Clients" containing "Projects" containing "Sub-Projects" or individual time entries) as outlined in this article has proven successful.
 Read on for instructions on how to actually create such sub-projects.

 Table of Contents

 Let's start by creating a project.
 To achieve that, let's create a project by clicking the '+' button in the sidebar's project list:

 Don't worry about all the fields in the dialog that pops up; we'll get to those later.
 Just enter a title and press "Create Project".

 Now that we have our first custom project, let's talk about how you actually assign time to it.

 The easiest way is to simply drag an item from one of Timing's activity lists onto a project:

 In addition, whenever you create a time entry, the entire timespan of that entry will be associated with the project you select for the entry.
 There are plenty of ways to create time entries; you can find them all in the documentation on time entries.

 Dragging the same kinds of activities onto the same projects gets old very quickly.
 That's why Timing lets you create rules: when you keep the ⌥ key pressed while dragging an activity onto a project, Timing will automatically assign all future activities of this kind to that project as well.